JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_services.md

 A service not going to be overridden does not need to be registered in `plugin.xml` (see [How To Declare a Service](#how-to-declare-a-service)).

 Instead, annotate service class with [@Service](upsource:///platform/core-api/src/com/intellij/openapi/components/Service.java).
+See [Project Level Service](#project-service-sample) below for sample.

 Restrictions: